 - Weight Maintenance

-- Q How can I exercise to lose weight if I have foot problems?
+- Q How should I exercise if I want to lose weight?